Skip to main content

 Student working in a medical school lab of Morehouse School of Medicine in Atlanta, Georgia.

-The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new, more diverse generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
-Named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s, Bloomberg Philanthropies is endowing this effort to create additional pathways for students from Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs) to pursue and receive PhDs in STEM fields.
-This gift provides permanent funding for a sustained cohort of diverse PhD students in JHU’s more than 30 STEM programs.
+The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
+The initiative is named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s.
+This gift provides permanent funding for a sustained cohort of PhD students in JHU’s more than 30 STEM programs.

 Read more

-Increasing COVID-19 Vaccination Efforts to Ensure Equitable Access within Black Communities
+Increasing COVID-19 Vaccination Efforts to Ensure Greater Access within Underserved Communities

-In April 2021, Bloomberg Philanthropies announced an investment of over $6 million in support of COVID-19 vaccine operations run by the nation’s four historically Black medical schools — Meharry Medical College, Howard University College of Medicine, Morehouse School of Medicine, and Charles R. Drew University of Medicine and Science — via mobile vaccine services to ensure equitable access in their communities of Nashville, TN, Washington, DC, Atlanta, GA, and Los Angeles, CA. With a clear disparity between white and Black vaccine rates across the United States, the schools’ mobile units reached the most at-risk populations and worked with trusted partners, such as churches and senior centers, to set up temporary vaccination sites.
+In April 2021, Bloomberg Philanthropies announced an investment of over $6 million in support of COVID-19 vaccine operations run by the nation’s four Historically Black Medical Schools — Meharry Medical College, Howard University College of Medicine, Morehouse School of Medicine, and Charles R. Drew University of Medicine and Science — via mobile vaccine services to ensure greater access in their communities of Nashville, TN, Washington, DC, Atlanta, GA, and Los Angeles, CA. With a clear disparity between white and Black vaccine rates across the United States, the schools’ mobile units reached the most at-risk populations and worked with trusted partners, such as churches and senior centers, to set up temporary vaccination sites.

 Read more